tjanson/rpi-cross/README.md

 This program won’t run in the VM — it’s for the Pi!
 Note the “ARM”.
 You may copy it to your Pi (`scp` is cool), and try it.

-### Using distcc to delegete compilation from our Pi
+### Using distcc to delegate compilation from our Pi

 Finally, you can use distcc to off-load compilation from your Pi to the `rpi-cross` VM.
 We’ll try a real world example: Compiling [Node.js](http://www.nodejs.org/).